Kyle Lowry NBA Preview vs. the Bulls

 Kyle Lowry Insights vs. the Bulls

-- Lowry is responsible for attempting 7.8% of his team's field goal attempts this season with 7.0 per game.
+- Lowry has taken 7.2 shots per game this season and made 3.3 per game, which account for 8.1% and 7.8%, respectively, of his team's total.

-- Lowry is averaging 4.8 three-point field goal attempts per game this season, which is 14.1% of his team's shots from beyond the arc.
+- Lowry is averaging 5.0 three-point field goal attempts per game this season, which is 14.6% of his team's attempts from beyond the arc.

-- Lowry's Heat average 99.6 possessions per game, which ranks 14th among NBA teams, while the Bulls are one of the league's fastest, ranking sixth with 99.7 possessions per contest.
+- Lowry's opponents, the Bulls, have one of the fastest offensive tempos, ranking fourth, averaging 99.7 possessions per game, while his Heat average 99.6 per game, which ranks 14th among NBA teams.

-- Defensively, the Bulls are ranked 16th in the league, allowing 113.4 points per contest.
+- On defense, the Bulls have conceded 113.5 points per game, which is 12th-best in the NBA.

-- On the boards, the Bulls have conceded 45.8 rebounds per game, which puts them 26th in the league.
+- On the glass, the Bulls are 25th in the league, conceding 45.6 rebounds per game.

-- Giving up 27.9 assists per game, the Bulls are the 27th-ranked team in the league.
+- In terms of assists, the Bulls have allowed 27.8 per game, 26th in the NBA.

-- In terms of 3-pointers, the Bulls are ranked last in the NBA, giving up 14.6 makes per game.
+- The Bulls are the worst team in the league at allowing threes, conceding 14.6 made 3-pointers per contest.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!